rjframe/camino/CONTRIBUTING.md

 #### Additions or exceptions to the D style

-* Use an 80 character line limit length.
+* Use an 80 character line length limit.
 * Write code with understandability and future maintainability in mind.
 * Write tests whenever practical; exercise error conditions and edge cases as well as the happy path.